-A flag design of fruit to celebrate Memorial Day or July 4th — yes, please!
-Berries are popular at any gathering — almost anyone can eat them.
+A flag design of fruit to celebrate Memorial Day or July 4th or Labor Day — yes, please!
+Berries are popular at any gathering — almost anyone on any diet can eat them.
 Serve this patriotic fruit tray with my simple spiced yogurt dip for a refreshing and healthy treat.

 In the red-white-and-blue, the strawberries and raspberries for the red and blueberries for the blue are classy and simple.
 Plus, all those antioxidants, oh my!

 The white is a little more challenging.
 Apples or bananas would be close to white, though would need dipping in lemon juice to keep them from turning brown.

 Since I was pressed for time and couldn’t be sure how long after I prepared it that the fruit would be eaten, I went for easy in the white category: yogurt pretzels.
 OF COURSE this immediately kept this platter from being gluten-or-dairy free!
 This is the only “glutenous” item in my recipes posted here!

 I took this to a pre-holiday party, curious to see: would the fruit go first?
 Or would more people go for the sweet pretzels (a bit sweet for my taste these days)?
 The fruit won!
 Several pretzels left over; all fruit gone.
 Yay, fruit team!

 I did have one surprise, though: quite a few people dipped their pretzels into the yogurt dip.

 The spiced yogurt dip will be as thick as the yogurt you use to prepare it.
 For non-dairy, I recommend CoYo (coconut) or Kite Hill (almond).
 Here I used kefir, which is a bit thinner than yogurt, because it’s what I have on hand most often.
 It clings nicely, but not too thickly, to the fruits.